Filing a New Case

 For each party, provide:

-• Party Type -- Individual, Business, Government Entity, Minor, Estate, or Trust.
+* **Party Type** -- Individual, Business, Government Entity, Minor, Estate, or Trust.
+Use the Organization toggle to switch between individual and business types.

-• Confidential flag -- Check this if the party's information should be sealed from public view.
+* **Confidential flag** -- Check this if the party's information should be sealed from public view (e.g., domestic violence cases).

-You can also search for existing parties in the court's case management system.
-If a match is found, selecting it pre-fills the party details.
+As you type a party's name, the system searches for existing parties in the court's case management system.
+If a match is found, selecting it pre-fills the party details and links the filing to the existing record.

 The Documents panel lets you upload and organize your filing documents.